apm-workshop/2025/_pages/index.md

 hide: true
 ---

-Welcome to the website of the 7th International Workshop on Asynchronous Programming Models (formerly ABS Workshop), which will be held on the 1st – 3rd October in Porto, Portugal, hosted by the University of Porto.
-Information about prior iterations can be found [here](https://abs-models.org/publications/).

 # NEWS - APM 2026 in Karlsruhe, Germany (KIT)

 Karlsruhe Institute of Technology (KIT) will host the workshop. __7-9 October, 2026__.
 Save the dates!
+Further information will be available soon.

+Welcome to the website of the 7th International Workshop on Asynchronous Programming Models (formerly ABS Workshop), which will be held on the 1st – 3rd October in Porto, Portugal, hosted by the University of Porto.
+Information about prior iterations can be found [here](https://abs-models.org/publications/).

 ## Description
 {: .secondH}